KapilRamlall/Bitonic/README.md

 salloc -n 4 -N 2
 prun mpirun ./bitonic 2>&1 | tee ./run.log
 ```
-I asked a friend who also did the virtual cluster to run this code.
+I asked a friend who also did the virtual cluster to run the prun configuration.
 The output of that is:
 ```
 [test@smshost ~]$ bash build.sh
 mpich is installed.